polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/simulate-a-network.md

     Note that the peer count drops to zero and block production stops.

-4. Shut down the second node using `Control-C` in its terminal.
+4. Shut down the second node using `Control-C` in its terminal

 5. Clean up chain state.
 To remove the chain state from the simulated network, use the `purge-chain` subcommand: